Ian-Balijawa/game-of-life/README.md

 ## Technologies Used

-This project was built using React.
+This project was built using React and bootstrap

 ## Contributing